hongchengzhu/VoxTracer/README.md

 First, you should create a new direction in the current path, i.e., ```mkdir testdata/wav_after_aac/kbps```.
 Then, download *val_32kbps_npy* from the above link and place it to the newly created path.

-It should be noted that the provided audios are compressed into .m4a format using **AAC compression**, and then **decompressed and stored in .npy format**, which makes the loading period much faster.
+It should be noted that the provided audios are compressed into .m4a format using **AAC compression**, and then **decompressed and stored in .npy format**, which makes the loading process much faster.
 If you want to test other compression (like MP3, Opus, and SILK), you should self-prepare your data and self-train your model.

 ## Running